datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ datalad containers-add software --url shub://adswa/resources:2

 Let's run the script on mock data in the software container.
-The results will not be correct because the data is only simulated, but it generates a run record that the data provider can very easily rerun - sparing you the need for detailed instructions in an Email or a README file.
+The results will not be correct because the data is only simulated, but it generates a run record that the data provider can very easily rerun - sparing you the need for detailed instructions in an email or a README file.
 Keep in mind to properly define inputs and outputs, so that the analysis can easily be rerun.

 .. runrecord:: _examples/remote-analysis-106